Advisory Council

 Executive Director, Chinatown Partnership

-As Executive Director of Chinatown Partnership, Wellington Chen is responsible for guiding the overall direction of the Chinatown Partnership, including strategic planning, setting policy, and serving as the public representative of the organization.
+As Executive Director of the Chinatown Partnership, Wellington Chen is responsible for guiding the overall direction of the Chinatown Partnership, including strategic planning, setting policy, and serving as the public representative of the organization.

-An architect by training, Wellington worked for renowned architect I.M.
+An architect by training, Chen worked for renowned architect I.M.
 Pei from 1980 to 1985.
-He was a member of Community Board 7Q for over 13 years and a vice chair of Queens County Traffic Safety Board, and currently sits on a number of boards, including the Bowne House Historical Society, the City University of New York, the Metropolitan Museum of Art, Healthcare Chaplaincy, NYC Economic Development Council etc. Wellington was born in Taiwan and grew up in Singapore, Hong Kong and Brazil.
+He was a member of Community Board 7Q for over 13 years and a vice chair of Queens County Traffic Safety Board, and currently sits on a number of boards, including the Bowne House Historical Society, the City University of New York, the Metropolitan Museum of Art, Healthcare Chaplaincy, and the NYC Economic Development Council.

 Lyndon Haviland